What is Alopecia Areata? DFW, TX

 - The most common form is Alopecia Areata, with coin-sized bald patches on the scalp or other areas of the body

 - Alopecia Totalis – a total hair loss of the scalp

 - A universal loss of all body hair, including eyelashes, eyebrows, and pubic hair, is Alopecia Universalis.

 Alopecia Areata Treatment Dallas, Texas

 What treatments are available?
 Is there a cure for this type of hair loss?
 Dallas-Fort Worth hair restoration specialist reports that presently, there is no medical cure for alopecia areata that is sure to grow your hair back.
 Note that your hair may regrow naturally after the medical condition is over.
 The Dallas hair replacement expert advice is to consult your dermatologist doctor.
-In addition, ask your doctor about the best option for you.
+Also, ask your doctor about the best option for you.

 - Oral and injectable medications